 Most drivers know that texting and driving is unsafe and illegal, yet this negligent behavior continues to to cause serious injuries for many car crash victims.
 Have you suffered from a negligent driver who has been texting and driving?
 We can help.

-For a free consultation with an experienced personal injury attorney in Atlanta, contact Wolfe Law Group, LLC. at #(404) 348-0884.
+For a free consultation with an experienced personal injury attorney in Atlanta, contact Wolfe Law Group, LLC, Personal Injury Lawyers at #(404) 348-0884.
 We will explore your options with you during this consultation.
 We also do not charge upfront legal fees in negligence cases.